sss7526/webshooter/README.md

 - Optionally read target list from file
 - Optionally connect to target (including .onion sites) over Tor proxy (Requires Tor to be installed and running)

+- Alternative query mode to send query strings to specified search engine, returns and deduplicates search results from first 4 pages

 # Dependencies
 You need either Chrome or Chromium browser installed for this to work
 ```